aros-development-team/AROS/arch/all-android/README.txt

  This is Google Android-hosted port of AROS.
 Android is a subset of Linux system, so many functionality of this port is the same as of a generic Linux-hosted port.
- At the moment only ARM architecture is supported. i386 version can be created with minor adjustments.
+ Both ARM and i386 architectures are supported, however only ARM is tested.

  A minimum required Android version is 2.2 (API level 8).